Our most FAQs. Have one that’s not on here? Email us!

 1x week will help improve your movement ability and shake the cobwebs out.

-3x is where you’ll start to notice real changes in your body and ability.
+3x week is where you’ll start to notice real transformation in your body and ability.

 Do I have to go barefoot?

 Many of us do, but you do not have to workout barefoot.
 Some are put off by it, others have accrued foot mileage that doesn’t allow it.
 For those folks, bring dedicated indoor shoes.
 Many have stepped out of shoes and discovered their feet can help do and feel things they’ve never felt before!

 The modern body’s feet are weak and asleep.
 This weakness and numbness leads to many issues further up the kinetic chain.
 Do your feet, ankles, knees, or hips hurt frequently?
 Are you prone to plantar fasciitis, turned ankles, knee pain, other lower body injuries?
 Is your standing balance miserable?
 Wake your feet up and strengthen them.
 The best way to do it is simple: give them an opportunity to do their thing au naturel in a safe, controlled place.